Deploying the online boutique sample application

 Info

-The kubernetes-sample-apps repository was forked initially in the Setup DOCR section.
+kubernetes-sample-appsrepository was forked initially in the Setup DOCR section. -

 Note